-The following questionnaire contains a candidate pitch, 5 short-answer questions, as well as a Candidate Code of Conduct for your signature.
-Please answer each written question fully, but keep your responses brief (note recommended word limits).
+The following questionnaire contains 3 short-answer and 1 Yes/No questions, as well as a Candidate Code of Conduct.
+Please answer each written question fully, but keep your responses brief (please note that a few questions have assigned word limitations).
 Responses can be sent via email attachment in PDF, Word, or Google Document to jennymarie@akcenter.org.
 Please ask for a confirmation receipt email.
-Responses must be submitted by 5pm on September 8th.
+Responses must be submitted by 5pm on August 19th.
 The Alaska Center reserves the right to make the first question of your responses public to use for promotion.
 Lastly, please note that candidates must submit a questionnaire by the deadline in order to be considered for endorsement by The Alaska Center.

-You will be notified of a decision regarding your endorsement.
+You will be notified of a decision regarding your endorsement before August 29th.